mohamed-afk420/Pi-In-The-Sky/README.md

 # Bill of materials for the overall project
 two 2 liter soda bottles, Circuit board, Duct tape, card boards for the wings and parachuete made with plastic bag and strings. (prototype)

-Two 2 liter soda bottles, circuit board, duct tape, 3D modeled and designed wings with screw holes, plastic and strings for our parachute. (true design)
+Two 2 liter soda bottles, circuit board, duct tape, 3D modeled and designed wings with screw holes, plastic and strings for our parachute. (main  design)
 # Risk Mitigation
 One big risk is the project being too heavy or just not working.
 Again, I've never seen an engineering project in which a 2 liter bottle is being used so I don't know how this is going to work out for sure.
 We were going to use a little water bottle but we need more space so I think that solved one problem.
 We have the space now, It's just things might move around more because there's lots of space and it probably won't stay still.
+Risk mitigation may include making sure there is enough open space around the launch, making sure everyone involved has the proper PPE (ex: safety glasses), or even that the materials (rocket motors, hairspray, etc) are stored safely.

 # Develop an initial design (pencil and paper, CAD, etc.)
 [CAD](https://cvilleschools.onshape.com/documents/3e4d9e6db1d7c213b08b98f4/w/cb6daed488f8fdf9e05e1dfa/e/c9bda002f40a3f28976983cc)